 What Credentials Do Grow Therapy Providers Hold?

-All Grow Therapy providers are fully licensed in the states they practice in.
-Each provider that joins Grow Therapy goes through a vetting process by a live person and must submit proof of their licensure.
+All Grow Therapy providers are fully licensed in the states in which they practice.
+Each provider who joins Grow Therapy goes through a vetting process by a live person and must submit proof of their licensure.

 You will choose your therapist or medication management from the Grow Therapy directory.
-Each provider will have a detailed profile that you can read which will include their cash pay rates, insurance accept, and specialties.
+Each provider will have a detailed profile which includes their cash pay rates, insurance accept, and specialties.

 Yes, you can switch providers at any time.
 It is always recommended you let your current provider know you will be switching.
 To switch providers, all you need to do is select a new one from the directory.

 Grow Therapy medication management is available in most states.
-You can easily filter for medication management in the directory to see if it is available in your state.
+You can easily filter for medication management in the directory to see if it is available where you live.

 Any medications your provider deems necessary will be sent to your local pharmacy.
 You will be able to pick it up when it is convenient for you and you will pay your co-pay for medications or an out-of-pocket cost.

-Can I use my FSA or HSA Funds?
+Can I use my FSA or HSA Funds on Grow Therapy?

-Yes, most providers with Grow Therapy will accept HSA funds services.
+Yes, most providers with Grow Therapy will accept HSA funds for services.

 How Can I Cancel My Account with Grow Therapy?